 The storage bin is easy to access no matter how many seats you are using, and there is good access from most sides.
 The bin fits our extra-large diaper bag, but it only has a 10 lb weight limit which could be too low for supplies for two children.

 The harness has a chintzy feel, and it has a more convoluted rethread height adjustment that is harder to manage than much of the competition.
 However, the buckle works well, and the other adjustments for fit are straightforward.
 With any luck, you won't be making height changes often.

-The Pivot accepts two infant car seats, two toddler seats, or a combination of both.
+The Pivot accepts two infant car seats or two toddler seats or a combination of both.
 The seats can face forward (below left) or back toward the parents, with the ability for them to face away from one another or toward one another.
-The connection adapters for the second seat are already a part of the stroller and remain attached so there is no risk of losing parts.
+The connection adapters for the second seat are already a part of the stroller and remain attached, so there is no risk of losing parts.

 The toddler seats recline with a lift of a lever and works with one hand.
 They can recline flat, and the back and footrest can drop down to create a bassinet-style seat with depth designed to protect infants that can't roll or sit up (above right).
 This design creates even more versatility in the stroller that isn't available on all of the competition.
-The seats work better together than those on the Mockingbird Double that are too close together and prevent good use from either.
+The seats work better together than those on some of the competition that are too close together and prevents good use from either.

 Car Seat Compatibility

 the Enflo is compatible with some Evenflo infant car seats, and there is an adapter available for seats of other brands like Chicco (including the Chicco Keyfit 30 and Chicco Keyfit 35), Graco, and Peg Perego (including the Peg Perego Primo Viaggio 4-35).
 Several seats from these brands won awards in our infant car seat review, giving you multiple options for high-quality car seat combinations.